-For the latest installment of our "Tell Us Something Good" local celebrity interview series, we talked to writer, interdisciplinary artist, archivist, educator, and one-time Seattle Civic Poet Anastacia-Reneé—whose new exhibition, (Don’t be Absurd) Alice in Parts Past Event Like List , opens Past Event Like List January 30 at the Frye—about how she's been staying entertained in Seattle during quarantine.
-Read on for favorite local spots (like Pam's Kitchen Like List ) and the media she's been digging lately (like The Selected Works of Audre Lorde).
+For the latest installment of our "Tell Us Something Good" local celebrity interview series, we talked to writer, interdisciplinary artist, archivist, educator, and one-time Seattle Civic Poet Anastacia-Reneé—whose new exhibition, (Don’t be Absurd) Alice in Parts Past Event List , opens Past Event List January 30 at the Frye—about how she's been staying entertained in Seattle during quarantine.
+Read on for favorite local spots (like Pam's Kitchen List ) and the media she's been digging lately (like The Selected Works of Audre Lorde).

 What are your favorite restaurants for takeout or outdoor dining right now?